blackbirdcoder/game-candy-clicker-mint/README.md

 6. Activate environment `source venv/bin/activate`
 7. Install the required: `pip install -r requirements.txt`.
 8. If you need to update pip: `pip install --upgrade pip`
-9. Navigate to the "game" folder in the terminal.
+9. Navigate to the "game" `cd game`.
 10. Run the "main.py" file by executing the following command: `python3.10 main.py`.

-enjoy the game
+_enjoy the game_

+## Future plans

+There is a desire to implement a system of lives.

+P.S.
+In fact, there are many lessons and tasks at the university, so I can't fully invest in the game.

+But the project is not closed!